14 of the Best Law Firm Website Designs to Learn From

 Value proposition and company mission in the spotlight

-The mission and vision of a company are a key component of its marketing strategy, and oftentimes, people appreciate it when it stays true to it.
+The mission and vision of a company are a key component of its branding strategy.

-Sharing the mission and key value propositions in the headlines of the homepage helps people learn about the company, its achievements and how they help their clients achieve their needs.
-Don’t shy away from accentuating the things that make you appealing to customers.
-Whether it’s a free consultation, a better price, or your many years of experience, the key selling points should be the centerpiece of your website.
+Sharing the mission and key value propositions in the headlines of the homepage helps people learn about the company, its achievements and how they help their clients.
+Don’t shy away from accentuating the things that make you appealing to customers, whether it’s a free consultation, a better price, or many years of experience.

 Upon landing on the Kirkland & Ellis website, the first thing you notice is their social commitment and Pro Bono Achievements, which is their internal project and commitment to work with immigration law, LGBTQ+ rights, veterans' benefits, criminal appeals, civil rights and sustainable development.